-The Sentul Elderly Centre is a proposal made for a competition organised by KLCSI (Kuala Lumpur Centre for Sustainable Innovation).
-The centre is about empowering the elderly to live an active and sociable life by bringing together professional help and communities of support within a conducive environment.
-It aims to connect the elderly persons living in the local neighbourhood with the younger generation in the community by bringing them together through various activities and programs.
+The Sentul Elderly Centre is a proposal for a competition organised by KLCSI (Kuala Lumpur Centre for Sustainable Innovation).
+The centre is about empowering the elderly to live an active and sociable life by bringing together professional help and support from local community within a conducive environment.
+It aims to connect the elderly persons living in the local neighbourhood with the younger generation by bringing them together through various activities and programs.

-The centre is a low rise structure of one and a half storeys, made deliberately so to evoke a sense of friendliness and community.
+The centre is a modest low rise structure of one and a half storeys, made deliberately so to evoke a sense of familiarity and friendliness.
 The low rise structure sits well within its residential surrounding at the end of a quiet cul-de-sac which consists mainly of old single and double storey houses.
-Spaces are planned around a central landscaped courtyard and all rooms face this central space along perimeter corridors, making it the heart of the building.
+Spaces are planned around a central landscaped courtyard and all rooms face this central space, making it the heart of the building.
 The courtyard will be planted with trees, herbs and flowering plants maintained by volunteers in the local community.